TheGnarCo/venture/README.md

 own `as_event!` block exits succesfully.
 Developers should not be forced to reckon with this every time they add a module to the service layer.
-Instead, the service layer can abstract this functionality, providing consistent conventions and enforced behavior across the entire application.
+Instead, the service layer can abstract this functionality, providing consistent conventions and enforced behavior.

-This gem was extracted from an application for certifying state employees for work like rideshare driving or child care, where a statutory certification is made by an application process, and must be kept current by reapplying regularly, say once a year.
+This gem was extracted from an application for certifying state employees for work like rideshare driving or child care, where a statutory certification required.
+The employee applies for certification, and must stay current by reapplying regularly, say once a year.
 (Apologies for overloading the word "application.")
 Among other requirements, employees should have at most one currrent application, and state agencies should be able to make new applications for employees at